-Associate Professor Chris Layton established the Layton Vision Foundation in 2016 with one mission in mind: One cure, one vision, once.
-For everyone.
+Professor Chris Layton established the Layton Vision Foundation in 2016 with a mission in mind: One cure, one vision, once.
+For everyone

 Chris is a leading ophthalmologist and eye specialist based in Queensland.
-He has over 20-years’ experience in the eye care industry, with specialisations in cataract surgery, macular diseases, diabetic retinopathy, medical retinal disease and glaucoma.
+He has over 20-years’ experience in the eye care industry, with specialisations in medical retina disease including macular disease and diabetic retinopathy, cataract surgery, and glaucoma.

 Working internationally and being immersed in the eye health industry from both a clinical and research position, Chris Layton understands the global vision crisis and how it affects every day lives.
 As it stands, 253 million people are living with vision impairment, yet 80% of all vision impairment can be prevented or cured.
 While there has been significant public health action, increased awareness and availability of eye care services, the rise in population growth and aging is contributing to the number of people suffering from vision impairment, which is said to triple by 2050.

 Armed with this knowledge and experience, Chris felt it imperative to invest in high-level eye research in Queensland.
 He recognised how critical this kind of research was for improving clinical standards and specialised eye technologies, not just in Australia, but in developing countries and international aid.

 Chris Layton’s work is now focused on developing new therapies through research and clinical trials at the LVH Ophthalmology Research Centre, which is part-funded by the Layton Vision Foundation.
 The team of specialists at the LVF Ophthalmology Research Centre aim to create single, curative interventions with long-term effects.